We recently revealed how dirty car interiors really are, and how well they harbour bacteria and viruses – including COVID-19.

 Dare we suggest the right car could boost your driving enjoyment, too?
 Thankfully, that doesn’t mean spending lots of money: a second-hand Mazda MX-5 or Volkswagen Golf GTI will make any journey more fun.

 Take up a hobby

 Being crafty around your commute can free up time.
 Finish work at five, but traffic doesn’t calm down until half-six?
-Get a gym membership near your work, so you can either get in early, or leave late.
-Either way, that hour-and-a-half commute could shrink to 50 minutes if you devote a bit of time to your fitness.
+Get a gym membership near your work, so you can either get in early or leave late.
+Either way, that hour-and-a-half commute might shrink to 50 minutes if you devote a bit of time to your fitness.

 The other plus points are well-known.
 Burning calories will keep you healthy, and a bit of exercise releases good endorphins.
 A good mood, made better by clear morning or evening roads.
 A win-win.

 Work in the city?
 Break up your commute by leaving your car on the outskirts, then walking or taking public transport.
 It could save you time, money (depending on where you are) and boost your mood.
 A bit more exercise is rarely a bad thing.

 Give yourself enough time

 Needless to say, a rushed drive is a stressful drive – and you’re more likely to make poor decisions behind the wheel.
 Get ahead of the traffic, roadworks and any other obstacles by leaving with time to spare.